 The IRS can seize just about anything you own-including your home and pension plans.
 There is a list of items exempt by federal law from IRS seizures, but it is hardly generous, and it doesn't include your residence.
-Moreover, state homesteadprotection laws don't apply to the IRS.
+Moreover, state homestead-protection laws don't apply to the IRS.
 With that said, the good news is that the federal Taxpayer Bill of Rights discourages the IRS from taking homes of people who owe back taxes.
 In addition, the IRS doesn't like the negative publicity generated when it takes a home, unless of course it is the home of a notorious public enemy.

 Nevertheless, if the IRS collection division has tried-and failed-to get any cooperation from a tax debtor (for example, if the debtor has not answered correspondence or returned phone calls, or has made threats, lied about income, or hidden assets), the IRS may go after a residence as a last resort.
-An IRS tax collector isn't authorized to make the decision-it must come from top IRS personnel.
+An IRS tax collector can't make the decision on his or her own- it must come from top IRS personnel.